Select List from over 400 JDLA Clients

 Jeanne Cooper was an Emmy Award-winning actress best known for her portrayal of Katherine Chancellor on the daytime soap opera The Young and the Restless.
 Cooper began her career in the 1950s, appearing in films with the biggest stars of our time, including Maureen O'Hara, Glenn Ford, Tony Curtis, and Henry Fonda.
 She was a fixture on episodic television throughout the 1960s and 1970s.
-Her memoir, NOT YOUNG, STILL RESTLESS, My Life So Far, was released in 2012 by HarperCollins.
+Her memoir, NOT YOUNG, STILL RESTLESS, My Life So Far, was released by HarperCollins.

-Jennifer Hamburg is an Emmy Award-winning writer and author of A MOOSE THAT SAYS MOO (Farrar, Strauss & Giroux, 2013).
-As a children's television writer, Jennifer has written for Little Einsteins, Jack's Big Music Show, and Blues Room.
+Jennifer Hamburg is an Emmy Award-winning writer and author of A MOOSE THAT SAYS MOO (Farrar, Strauss & Giroux).
+As a children's television writer, Jennifer has written for Little Einstein's Jack's Big Music Show, and Blues Room.
 She is the staff writer and story editor for the PBS hit series Super Why!
 Jennifer holds a Masters Degree in Educational Psychology from Columbia University's Teachers College, where she studied children's creative and cognitive development.
 Before her television career, Jennifer worked for several years teaching and writing theater for children.

 Jackie Azua Kramer

-Cathie Pelletier is the author of more than eleven adult novels, two of which have received notable mentions from The New York Times Book Review, and a middle grade novel, The Summer Experiment (Jabberwocky, 2014).
+Cathie Pelletier is the author of more than eleven adult novels, two of which have received notable mentions from The New York Times Book Review, and a middle-grade novel, THE SUMMER EXPERIMENT (Jabberwocky).
 As K.C.
-McKinnon she wrote two novels, Dancing at the Harvest Moon and Candles on Bay Street, which have both been made into tv films.
-She has collaborated on books with Tanya Tucker, Skeeter David, Doug Kershaw, Carl Hileman, Mickey Raphael.
-Cathie has recorded songs with David Byrne, the Texas Tornadoes, the Glaser Brothers, and others.
-Visit cathiepelletier.com.
+McKinnon, she wrote two novels, DANCING IN THE HARVEST MOON and CANDLES ON BAY STREET, which have both been made into TV films.
+Visit www.cathiepelletier.com.

 The Estate of Charlotte Rae

 Toni Tennille is a singer/songwriter, best known as the gregarious half of the famed duo Captain and Tennille, who rose to the top of the music charts in the mid-70s with numerous gold and platinum recordings, including "Love Will Keep Us Together" and "Muskrat Love."
 She also co-hosted a primetime television show with her then-husband Daryl Dragon.
-She is the author of TONI TENNILLE: A Memoir (Taylor, 2016), in which Tennille finally sheds light on the rise - and demise - of the storied relationship that enamored fans around the world.
+She is the author of TONI TENNILLE: A Memoir (Taylor), in which Tennille finally sheds light on the rise - and demise - of the storied relationship that enamored fans around the world.

 Nick Vallelonga has won three Oscars and three Golden Globes for his movie GREEN BOOK, which he wrote and produced (and acted in!), and which was based on a road trip that his father, Frank Anthony Vallelonga (nicknamed "Tony Lip"), took with pianist Don Shirley.
 Nick is a writer, producer, director, actor, and musician, with many projects in development.